kylelang/MIBRR/README.md

 - The `miben` and `mibl` functions do multiple imputation using the Bayesian elastic net and Bayesian LASSO, respectively.

-    - A list of imputed datasets can be generated using the `complete` function.
+    - A list of imputed datasets can be generated using the `getImpData` function.

 - Basic missing data treatments using `miben` or `mibl` might look like the
   following: